SpicyWeb-de/isp-mailConfig/README.md

 You can use Microsofts Remote Connectivity Analyzer at [https://testconnectivity.microsoft.com/ ](https://testconnectivity.microsoft.com/) to check if the **Outlook-AutoDiscovery** is working.

 It takes some time but should also give a positive result for an existing Mail Account on my-mail.com.

+### Changes

+02/11/2016 Djerk Geurts - Changed to make server configurable.
+Multiserver configurations aren't served well by pointing users at a single server. config.php now allows the use of a detected server hostname or a configured one.
+Plus general updates for ISPConfig 3.1.

+06/11/2019 Conrad Sachweh - Handle Gnome Evolution and return static config for invalid inputs.

 ### Credits
 * Based on [the work](https://github.com/foe-services/ispc-resources/tree/master/guides/autodiscover) of [Christian Foellmann (cfoellmann)](https://github.com/cfoellmann)